 Hub, and then register it in the ASP.Net pipeline as a middleware.
 When using Fable.SignalR, things look relatively similar.
 Instead of a class, we new have a module to hold our individual functions.
 These functions are then passed to a configuration record that is injected in the middleware pipeline.
 There are two functions that are required to be implemented.
 One is an

 send function.
-This is the function that upon receiving a message, will at the end also send a message to any necessary clients.
+This function doesn't return a response to the caller directly, but may send any websocket events.
+To the client, this looks like a fire and forget function.
 Additionally, the URL must be configured, and there's an optional config object where you can configure things such as logging, lifecycle events, authentication middleware etc.

 Here we have the ChatHub module, and the config object that we then pass into the Giraffe middleware pipeline.
 The participants dictionary is this demo's version of a persistant user store that stores any and all clients.
 In a real application this can be anything you want.